-for $h=1,\dots,H$ and $t_0=0$.
+for $h=1,\dots,H$, $t_0=0$, and $0\leq t' \leq 1$.
 The polynomial degree, $p \geq 0$, is a design choice made before the problem is solved. $p+1$ nodes are required to uniquely specify a $p^{th}$ order polynomial.
-Nodes $n_{h,1}, \dots, n_{h,p+1}$ are evenly placed along each sub-horizon $\tau_h$ with node $n_{h,1}$ placed at the start of the sub-horizon and $n_{h,p+1}$ placed at the end of the sub-horizon.
-The $p+1$ coefficients $c_{h,1},\dots, c_{h,p+1}$ for each step $h$ along the horizon are designed through an appropriate curve fitting interpolation.
+Nodes $n_{h,1}, \dots, n_{h,p+1}$ are evenly placed along each sub-horizon $\tau_h$ with node $n_{h,1}$ placed at the start of the sub-horizon and $n_{h,p+1}$ placed at the end of the sub-horizon. \updates{It is noted that each polynomial can be evaluated anywhere along $[t_{h-1}, t_h]$ during implementation, i.e., the evaluation points are not limited to the evenly spaced nodes.} The $p+1$ coefficients $c_{h,1},\dots, c_{h,p+1}$ for each step $h$ along the horizon are designed through an appropriate curve fitting interpolation.
 Decision variables are: \begin{enumerate} \item the $p+1$ nodes $n_{h,1},\dots, n_{h,p+1}$ for each step $h=1,\dots,H$ along the horizon, and \item the \textit{action duration}, $\tau_h$, over which the polynomial profile is to be applied \end{enumerate} Figure \ref{fig:z visual} visually describes the formation of $z(t)$ with variable length segments $z_h$.

 As evident in Fig. \ref{fig:z visual} discontinuities in $z$ are permitted in the most general form.
 However, during implementation an additional constraint of the form $z_{h+1}(0)=z_{h}(1)$ can be added to ensure continuity across sub-trajectories.